 Here in the Midwest, it’s hit our miss on the type of meatloaf you’ll find.
 Some restaurants have the dark, beef gravy and then you’ll find meatloaf with a tomato sauce based gravy.
 In my house it has always been the tomato sauce version.

-Mix the Worchester, ketchup, stuffing, egg, and parmesan and salt in a large bowl.
+- Mix the Worcestershire, ketchup, stuffing, egg, and parmesan and salt in a large bowl.

-- In a lasagna pan, form the meat into a meatloaf.
+- In a lasagne pan, form the meat into a meatloaf.
 Or in other words, a log that runs the length of the pan and then has a flattened top.

 - Top the meatloaf with the bacon.